IrtizaNasar/SerialBridge/README.md

 @sio.on('serial-data')
 def on_message(data):
     # Data comes as {'id': 'device_1', 'data': '...'}
-    # The inner 'data' might be a JSON STRING
+    # Ensure payload is parsed if received as a JSON string
     payload = data['data']
     if isinstance(payload, str):
         try: